beeper/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 The homeserver should generate a public (`m.read`) read receipt for the user whenever the user sends an event to the room.
 The receipt should point at the newly created event.
-This receipt should be generated prior to calculating notification counts or push rules.
+This receipt should be generated prior to calculating notification counts or push rules, simplifying the logic.

 Clients should receive this receipt at the same time as receiving the event itself back from the homeserver (in the same /sync payload).
 The read receipt can't be sent prior to the event, as the